Skip to main content

 | Mental Health | Healthy You

-Learn more about ways to treat and cope with the "winter blues."
+Learn ways to treat and cope with the "winter blues."

-With the change in seasons, the turning back of the clocks, and our increasingly shorter days, the desire to get cozy at home and hibernate the winter away may sound idyllic to some.
-For others, though, the fall and winter seasons are intensified by a seasonal depression that makes life more challenging than it needs to be.
+The time change, shorter days and the change of seasons may make some of us want to get cozy at home.
+For others, though, the fall and winter seasons are intensified by a seasonal depression that makes life more challenging.

 What is SAD?

-For most people with SAD, their symptoms start in the fall and continue into the winter months, sapping away their energy and making them feel moody.
-However, seasonal affective disorder does not need to be another case of the "winter blues" that one has to get through.
-Instead, effective treatment options can help you feel revitalized and more energized during the colder months.
+For most people with SAD, symptoms start in the fall and continue into the winter months.
+It can zap your energy and make you moody.
+But effective treatment can help you feel revitalized during the colder months.

 Signs and symptoms of SAD may include: